 In review, the Mackinac Center publishes an agenda that includes Protecting Taxpayers and Entrepreneurs, Revitalizing Healthcare for Patients and Providers, Removing Government Barriers to Prosperity.
-In the most simplest terms, they advocate for limited government free market capitalism.
+In the simplest terms, they advocate for limited government and free-market capitalism.
 The website also features a blog that aligns with a libertarian agenda such as this: The Safety Net Already There: Unemployment Insurance.
 This story is properly sourced to the Department of Labor.

 Failed Fact Checks

-Overall, we rate the Mackinac Center for Public Policy Right-Center biased based on editorial positions that strongly favor free market Libertarianism.
-We also rate them Mostly Factual in reporting rather than High due to a lack of transparency with funding, a failed fact check and somewhat misleading positions regarding climate change.
-(D. Van Zandt 7/16/2016) Updated (4/6/2020)
+Overall, we rate the Mackinac Center for Public Policy Right-Center biased based on editorial positions that strongly favor free-market Libertarianism.
+We also rate them as Mostly Factual in reporting rather than High due to a lack of transparency with funding, a failed fact check, and somewhat misleading positions regarding climate change.
+(D. Van Zandt 7/16/2016) Updated (03/17/2023)

 Last Updated on June 2, 2023 by Media Bias Fact Check